devisephp/cms/docs/getting-started/README.md

 At this point you should be able to visit your project through a browser and see the install screen.
 If you're using valet it should be the folder name will be the domain followed by a `.test` by default.
 With Homestead it's whatever you mapped the domain to.

-When you reach your site you should see something similar to what is below:
+When you reach your site you should see something similar to this:

 ![Installer Screen](https://github.com/devisephp/cms/raw/v2-dev/docs/imgs/installer.png "Installer Screen")